If superhero comic art is a language unto itself, the work of legendary George Pérez is its Rosetta Stone.

-Case in point, this popular page from JLA/Avengers began making the rounds on Twitter in the wake of Pérez's recent disclosure of his terminal diagnosis.
-The page, which depicts a fight between Batman and Captain America, is based around a few larger panels that lay out the scene and the characters at hand.
+Case in point, this popular page from JLA/Avengers made the rounds on Twitter in the wake of Pérez's 2021 disclosure of his terminal diagnosis.
+The page, which depicts a fight between Batman and Captain America, is based around a few larger panels that lay out the scene and the characters at hand.(opens in new tab)

 Many modern artists use large numbers of panels, and it's a favorite tactic of some writers to script smaller, repeating panels to frame moments that involve numerous characters.
 And it's inarguable that Pérez's penchant for this kind of expanded page structure has influenced that trend.

-But what illustrates Pérez's mastery of comic storytelling and his ability to break rules he clearly fully understands is that no matter how many panels or images he manages to include on a page, each one guides the reader and pulls them more deeply into the moments of the story, like the sequential frames of a great film.
+But what illustrates Pérez's mastery of comic storytelling and his ability to break rules he clearly fully understood is that no matter how many panels or images he managed to include on a page, each one guides the reader and pulls them more deeply into the moments of the story, like the sequential frames of a great film.

 Pérez's appeal goes far beyond his staggering storytelling techniques, which are most mechanically apparent to artists learning from and being inspired by Pérez's art.
-Along with being a so-called 'artist's artist,' he's been a fan-favorite creator almost since he turned in his first pages.
+Along with being a so-called 'artist's artist,' he was a fan-favorite creator almost since he turned in his first pages.

 From his definitive take on Hank McCoy's furry blue Beast form during his time on the Avengers to his so-bonkers-it-actually-works costume design for Beast's best bud Wonder Man, Pérez became one of the most iconic Avengers artists of all time right out of the gate - a role he'd continue to step into over the decades.